MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/visual-studio-for-uwp-games.md

 ms.localizationpriority: medium
 ---

-# Visual Studio for UWP games
+# Add XBL support in Visual Studio, for UWP games

 Setting up a Visual Studio project to enable Xbox Live for a UWP game.